Cristian-Curaba/RealEstateSalesPricesEstimation/README.md

 containing data about Iranian real estate single-family residential apartments constructions building data.\
-More specifically, the request is to study possible statistical models to predict `SalesPrice` as response variable, givent the other explanatory variables.
+More specifically, the request is to study possible statistical models to predict `SalesPrice` as response variable, given the other explanatory variables.

 ## Organization of work